 Establishes scholarship records in Banner to initiate and facilitate award processing in the system.
 Generates, reviews and evaluates reports to monitor account balances, verify that appropriate activity occurs and prevent over-award of funds.

 Reviews grade reports and other records as appropriate to evaluate student academic progress relative to scholarship requirements and to determine appropriate continuation of scholarship awards.
-Notifies recipients of award status according to determination.
+Notifies recipients of award status according to determinations.

 Researches records and/or federal, state, and University regulations, procedures and requirements, evaluates findings and assists and supports Financial Aid staff in the resolution of especially complex, problematic or difficult Financial Aid issues.
 Works with the Associate Director and Student Employment Coordinator to research federally-allowed educational expenses and develops annual financial aid cost of attendance budgets to use as a basis in determining Financial Aid awards.